violinist-dev/docs/content/always-direct.md

   "description": "My awesome project",
   "require": {
     "vendor/package1": "~1.0.0",
-    "othervendor/otherpackage": "^2.0.7",
+    "othervendor/otherpackage": "^2.0.7"
-    "// ...and a dozen more...": 1
   }
 }
 {{< /highlight >}}

-And then, maybe you don't want one pull request per dependency.
-You simply want to update everything from time to time.
-Like you would do `composer update`.
+And then, maybe `othervendor/otherpackage` has a bunch of indirect dependencies.
+And you don't want a merge request for every update, but if there are updates to the indirect dependency `third/module` then you actually do want a merge request for that.

-To change the behavior of violinist to only run `composer update` with no arguments, and in one single merge request, you can do this:
+To achieve this with violinist, you can do this:

 {{< highlight JSON "hl_lines=9-13" >}}
 {